September 26, 2018

 • You gain flexibility

-• You gain a unique selling point
+• You gain a unique selling proposition

 • You gain a new source of income